CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** ** logging

-Logging is used for the early detection of errors and security incidents such as unauthorized access attempts to data or identification of transmission bottlenecks.
+Logging is used for early detection of errors and security-related incidents such as unauthorized access attempts to data or identification of transmission bottlenecks.

 The logging data should be stored on a central server.
 This allows logging data from distributed systems and components to be centrally collected, analyzed, and correlated.